 What is the most budget friendly way to start oil painting?

+When finding the best oil paint brands for your painting practice, you’ll have to first consider budget.
 If you are looking for an economical way to start oil painting, I would advise getting only a few colours from a reasonably priced higher quality brand, like Winsor & Newton.

 You don’t need lots of different colours to start oil painting.
 In fact, you only need the primaries, white and burnt umber.
 This palette will give you the ability to mix the widest spectrum of colours and values from the fewest tubes of paint.